-The Throttling page is used for configuring the maximum number (0~255) of MLD group that a user on a switch port can join.
+The Throttling page is used for configuring the maximum number (0 \sim 255) of MLD group that a user on a switch port can join.
 After defined the maximum number, each switch port interface can be set to deny the MLD join report or set to replace randomly selected multicast interface with received MLD join report.

 Item Description Ports Use the drop down list to specify LAN Port (GE/LAG) for applying throttling feature.
 Max Group Define the maximum number of MLD group profile that a user on the switch can join.
 If "0" is selected, then such interface (port) can join all of the MLD group profiles (defined in Filtering Profile).
 Exceed Action VigorSwitch will perform the action defined below when the number of MLD join report for the specified interface exceeds value defined in Max Group.
 Deny - It is default setting.
 The MLD join report (for multicast service) received by such interface will be discarded.
 Replace - When it is selected, a new group with MLD report received will replace the existing group.
 Apply Apply the settings to the switch.
-Edit - Click it to modify the settings for the selected entry.